a-fotherby/Omphalos/README.md

 print(volumes.dims)
 ```

+`file_num` is labelled with the run numbers that compiled successfully, so a sweep with failed or timed-out runs
+produces fewer slices than `number_of_files` and the labels tell you which runs survived.
+Select by run number
+with `.sel(file_num=...)`, and join against `conditions.nc` on the same coordinate rather than by position.

 Available groups depend on your CrunchTope OUTPUT block configuration.
 Common groups include:
 - `totcon` — Total concentrations
 - `volume` — Mineral volumes